-NOTE: NCO's in charge of all details are responsible for keeping accurate rosters of men under their charge.
+NCOs in charge of all details are responsible for keeping accurate roster of men under their charge

 APPENDIX B

 From: Compartment Commander Compartment #

 Subj: Daily Sight I. D. Card Muster, results of

 1. A sight I. D. Card Muster was conducted this date.
 There are men assigned to this compartment, and men were present for muster.
 The following named men were unaccounted for: